NawazishFaraz/learn_python_with_me/README.md

 This project is open-source and available under the MIT License.
 Feel free to use it as a reference for your own learning journey.

 Happy Coding! 😊

-### How to Use:
-- Replace `NawazishFaraz` and `Yourrepo` with your GitHub username and repository name.
-- Adjust the topics in the "Chapters" and "Topics Covered So Far" sections based on your current progress.